John Swan (architect)

 John Sydney Swan (12 January 1874 – 18 April 1936) (sometimes seen as Sidney) was a New Zealand architect, the designer of houses and churches in Wellington, New Zealand.
 He was articled to Frederick de Jersey Clere and was at one time a partner with Clere.
-Buildings he designed include Erskine College and St Gerard's Church and Monastery, and various commercial buildings, houses and Wellington Harbour Board buildings.
+Buildings he designed include Erskine College and the St Gerard's church section of the St Gerard's Church and Monastery, Our Lady of Compassion Convent, Island Bay (1908-1921) for Suzanne Aubert and various commercial buildings, houses and Wellington Harbour Board buildings.

-He was born and died in Wellington, and built the house, The Moorings in Glenbervie Terrace, Thorndon in 1905.
-His younger brother Francis Herbert Swan (1885–1956) also lived in Glenbervie Terrace, and in 1915 they formed an architectural partnership; Swan and Swan; later Swan, Lawrence and Swan.
+He was born and died in Wellington.
+He married Gertrude Mary Holcroft in 1899, they had three sons and one daughter.
+He built his own home, The Moorings, in Glenbervie Terrace, Thorndon in 1905.
+The house has nautical themes running throughout, a reflection of his interest in sailing.
+His younger brother Francis Herbert Swan (1885–1956) also lived in Glenbervie Terrace, and in 1915 they formed an architectural partnership; Swan and Swan; later Swan, Lawrence and Swan with Charles Lawrence.
+Toward the end of his career Swan formed a partnership with Jim Lavelle as Swan and Lavelle.

 He was a yachtsman, and Commodore of the Royal Port Nicholson Yacht Club.

-He married Gertrude Mary Holcroft in 1899, they had three sons and one daughter.
+When he died in 1936 it was said he had one of the finest collections of ship photographs in the world.